-Sales to Hospira of critical care products, excluding custom critical care products sales were \$11.9 million in the first quarter of 2006.
+Sales to Hospira of critical care products, excluding custom critical care products sales, were \$12.1 million in the third quarter of 2006 compared to \$10.7 million in the third quarter of 2005.
+The increase is due to increased unit sales.

-Net sales of custom products, including custom critical care products, were \$12.0 million in the first quarter of 2006 as compared with \$6.8 million for the first quarter of 2005, an increase of \$5.2 million. \$3.2 million of this increase was from the inclusion of critical care products.
-Net sales of custom and generic I.V. systems increased approximately \$2.0 million, or 28%, to \$8.8 million in the first quarter of 2006 compared to the first quarter of 2005, principally because of increased unit volume.
-The SetSource program with Hospira accounted for approximately \$0.6 million of the increase, international distributors accounted for approximately \$1.0 million of the increase and domestic distributors accounted for the balance of the increase.
+Net sales of custom products, including custom critical care products, were \$13.7 million in the third quarter of 2006 as compared with \$12.3 million for the third quarter of 2005, an increase of \$1.4 million, principally because of increased unit volume.
+International distributors accounted for approximately \$1.0 million of the increase, domestic distributors accounted for approximately \$0.4 million of the increase.

-Net sales of Punctur-Guard products (excluding royalties) were \$1.1 million in the first quarter of 2006 and 2005.
-Increased unit volume was offset by lower prices.
+Net sales of Punctur-Guard products (excluding royalties) were \$1.3 million in the third quarter of 2006 compared to \$0.9 million in the third quarter of 2005.
+The increase was primarily from temporarily higher international sales.

-Net sales of the CLC2000 were \$1.2 million in the first quarter of 2006 and \$1.0 million in the first quarter of 2005.
-The increase in sales was due to modest unit volume increases in all distribution channels.
+Net sales of the CLC2000 were \$1.3 million and \$1.4 million in the third quarter of 2006 and 2005, respectively.
+The decrease was comprised of lower Hospira purchases and was offset in part by modest unit volume increases in all other distribution channels.

-Sales of other products were \$5.2 million in 2006 and \$1.1 million in 2005.
-The first quarter of 2006 other product sales include \$4.1 million of products manufactured under the MCDA related to a product line that we will no longer manufacture under the MCDA after 2006, as anticipated when we entered into the MCDA.
+Sales of other products were \$3.1 million in the quarter ended September 30, 2006 and \$3.4 million in the quarter ended September 30, 2005.
+Sales for the third quarters of 2006 and 2005 include \$1.7 million and \$2.0 million, respectively, of products manufactured under the MCDA related to a product line that we will no longer manufacture under the MCDA after 2006.
 We did not purchase the production equipment for this product line.
-This amount of sales in the first quarter is almost double the amounts in prior quarters as production was accelerated in anticipation of moving the majority of the production equipment out of the plant in the first quarter.
-All production of that product is scheduled to cease in September 2006.

-Other revenue consists of license, royalty and revenue share income and was approximately \$1.3 million in the first quarter of 2006 and \$1.4 million in the first quarter of 2005.
+Other revenue consists of license, royalty and revenue share income and was approximately \$0.5 million in the third quarter of 2006 and \$0.4 million in the third quarter of 2005.
 We may receive other license fees or royalties in the future for the use of our technology.
 We give no assurance as to amounts or timing of any future payments, or whether such payments will be received.